Fluoxetine: Pharmacokinetics

 The bioavailability of fluoxetine is relatively high (72%), and peak plasma concentrations are reached in 6–8 hours.
 It is highly bound to plasma proteins, mostly albumin and α1-glycoprotein.
 Fluoxetine is metabolized in the liver by isoenzymes of the cytochrome P450 system, including CYP2D6.
 The role of CYP2D6 in the metabolism of fluoxetine may be clinically important, as there is great genetic variability in the function of this enzyme among people.
 CYP2D6 is responsible for converting fluoxetine to its only active metabolite, norfluoxetine.
 Both drugs are also potent inhibitors of CYP2D6.

 The extremely slow elimination of fluoxetine and its active metabolite norfluoxetine from the body distinguishes it from other antidepressants.
 With time, fluoxetine and norfluoxetine inhibit their own metabolism, so fluoxetine elimination half-life increases from 1 to 3 days, after a single dose, to 4 to 6 days, after long-term use.
 Similarly, the half-life of norfluoxetine is longer (16 days) after long-term use.
 Therefore, the concentration of the drug and its active metabolite in the blood continues to grow through the first few weeks of treatment, and their steady concentration in the blood is achieved only after four weeks.
 Moreover, the brain concentration of fluoxetine and its metabolites keeps increasing through at least the first five weeks of treatment.
-For major depressive disorder, while onset of antidepressant action may be felt as early as 1-2 weeks, the full benefit of the current dose a patient receives is not realized for at least a month following ingestion.
+For major depressive disorder, while onset of antidepressant action may be felt as early as 1–2 weeks, the full benefit of the current dose a patient receives is not realized for at least a month following ingestion.
 For example, in one 6-week study, the median time to achieving consistent response was 29 days.
 Likewise, complete excretion of the drug may take several weeks.
 During the first week after treatment discontinuation, the brain concentration of fluoxetine decreases by only 50%, The blood level of norfluoxetine four weeks after treatment discontinuation is about 80% of the level registered by the end of the first treatment week, and, seven weeks after discontinuation, norfluoxetine is still detectable in the blood.

 Measurement in body fluids

-Fluoxetine and norfluoxetine may be quantitated in blood, plasma or serum to monitor therapy, confirm a diagnosis of poisoning in hospitalized person or assist in a medicolegal death investigation.
-Blood or plasma fluoxetine concentrations are usually in a range of 50–500 μg/L in persons taking the drug for its antidepressant effects, 900–3000 μg/L in survivors of acute overdosage and 1000–7000 μg/L in victims of fatal overdosage.
-Norfluoxetine concentrations are approximately equal to those of the parent drug during chronic therapy, but may be substantially less following acute overdosage, since it requires at least 1–2 weeks for the metabolite to achieve equilibrium.
+Fluoxetine and norfluoxetine may be quantitated in blood, plasma, or serum to monitor therapy, confirm a diagnosis of poisoning in hospitalized persons, or assist in a medicolegal death investigation.
+Blood or plasma fluoxetine concentrations are usually in a range of 50–500 μg/L in persons taking the drug for its antidepressant effects, 900–3000 μg/L in survivors of acute overdosage, and 1000–7000 μg/L in victims of fatal overdosage.
+Norfluoxetine concentrations are approximately equal to those of the parent drug during chronic therapy but may be substantially less following acute overdosage since it requires at least 1–2 weeks for the metabolite to achieve equilibrium.